Here are all the answers to your burning Pinterest marketing questions.

 Pins should be made in a 2:3 ratio.

 Here are the recommended pin sizes as per Pinterest:

 - 1000 x 1500

 Be careful about making long pins because they may get cut off in the feed.

 WHERE CAN I FIND IMAGES TO USE IN PIN DESIGNS?

 Images are important for helping tell the story of your content.

 Invest in good stock images if you can’t take your own photos.

-Here are our favorite resources for stock images:
+Here are my favorite resources for stock images: